Editorial Note: Its an Irish custom to offer one for the road. Having finished the trilogy on Outsourcing Fascism, here’s one for the road.

 A little over two years ago I wrote two posts – Little Red Riding Hood and Little Red Stethoscope that give me pleasure today – but also make me worry about Alzheimer’s figuring that I’ve rarely hit those heights since.

-My warm contented glow changed somewhat two weeks ago when a colleague sent me a link to a video Whooping Cough Vaccine can spread disease.
+My warm contented glow changed somewhat two weeks ago when a colleague sent me a link to a video – see Oh Granny – (Mar 9 2022 – GSK appeared to have retired the original link Whooping Cough Vaccine can spread disease.)

 This is stunningly good.
 It takes the Red Riding Hood Story and makes the grandmother into the wolf who might kill the child with the red hat because of — Oh Grandma, what a hairy germ you have!
 There is so much to like about it.
 The team commissioned by GSK to make it must have had so much fun.

 The only snag is just as some of the Nazi propaganda was breathtakingly good this also seems to be creative talent being put to a scary use.
 My colleague sent it with a note saying because of this her sister was unwilling to let her anywhere near her new niece until she got an update on her pertussis vaccine.

 Taking this to its logical conclusion no one should be let near any infant without flu shots, and shingle shots along with pertussis, and without being on antidepressants and antivirals and stuffed full of several antibiotics etc.